jkrame1/SAIC-Converter/README.md

 # Signal-to-Symbol-Converter

-Teensy-based Analog to Digital conversion device using 2 4922 12-bit DACs for 4 channels of Analog Output
+Teensy 3.2-based Analog to Digital conversion device using 2 4922 12-bit DACs for 4 channels of Analog Output

-**NOTE** the most current version of the boards are DAC Version B 1.0.3 and Interface Version B 1.0.3.
-Everything else is either experimental or older versions
+**NOTE** the most current version of the boards are DAC Version B 1.0.4_Fill.fzz and Interface_VersionB_1.0.4_fill.fzz.
+Everything else in the Harware folder is either experimental or older versions.